The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Send Nonprofit Emails Regularly.

-You want to send emails frequently enough to keep supporters engaged and informed, but you don’t want to overload their inboxes.
+To retain supporters, you need to send emails frequently enough to keep supporters engaged and informed without overloading their inboxes.
 Not only can over-emailing land you in people’s spam boxes, but it will likely encourage people to unsubscribe altogether.

 According to the latest Nonprofit Tech For Good Report, here’s how often nonprofits send newsletters: